mofekayode/zeta-react-challenge/README.md

 - A task can have a due date that can be set in an accessible way
 - A task can be marked completed and marked incomplete if I make a mistake clicking
 - I can filter my task list into completed vs incomplete
-- Tasks can be ordered, and I drag and drop a 'handle' to change its ordering
+- To-dos can be ordered, and I drag and drop a 'handle' to change its ordering
 - The code base is tested, either unit tested or integration tested
+- To-dos have browser-based storage for persistence

 Your solution will be used as the basis of a code reviewing and pairing interview.
 Be prepared to talk about your code, why you made certain decisions, and be ready to walk another developer through your codebase.